-Maharana Jeetsinhji forged a treaty with Maharaja Peelaji Rao Gaekwar and succeeded in wresting Nandod (New Rajpipla in the plains on the banks of the river Karjan, now modern town of Rajpipla) in 1730 and transferred the capital there.
-He died at the Fort, Junaraj, in 1754.
+Maharana Jeetsinhji forged a treaty with Maharaja Peelaji Rao Gaekwar and succeeded in wresting Nandod Taluka from the Mughals.
+He transferred the capital to Nandod town (New Rajpipla) in the plains on the banks of the river Karjan, now modern town of Rajpipla in 1730.
+Died 173X.

+Second and eldest surviving son of Maharana Jeetsinhji.
 The Marathas under Damaji Rao Gaekwar overran Rajpipla and exacted tribute.
+Died 1764.

 In 1764, a neice of young Maharana Raisinhji was espoused to Damaji Rao Gaekwar, who renounced part of the tribute.
 Died at the Fort, Junaraj in 1786.